 - Advising a national logistics provider on multiple unfair dismissal claims issued by the MUA in respect of operations at a seaside port.

 - Advising one of Australia’s largest food manufacturers on various disputes with the AMWU regarding the application of their enterprise bargaining agreements.

 - Advising the Fair Work Ombudsman on prosecutions for contraventions of the Fair Work Act.

 - Advising a national airline carrier on its bargaining strategy for various agreements, including all aspects of operational and legal contingency planning.

 - Acting for a major coal mining alliance in protracted industrial disputes arising from enterprise bargaining, including obtaining orders to stop picketing activities.

 - Successfully defending a ‘test case’ claim brought against a national airline carrier by a Commonwealth regulator regarding the scope of the application of the Fair Work Act on work undertaken in Australia by foreign cabin crew.

-- Representing Fair Work Building and Construction in various proceedings, including three major cases arising from unlawful industrial action on a $1.2 billion hospital construction site, including obtaining orders for more than $450,000 in penalties against the CFMEU (and individual officials).
+- Advising the Australian Building and Construction Commission in various proceedings over a 10-year period, including obtaining orders for more than $1 million in penalties against the CFMEU (and individual officials) for unlawful industrial action.